 Swap soda or juice for these options:

-- Herbal teas like green tea, which contains metabolism-boosting antioxidants.
+- Herbal teas like green tea contain metabolism-boosting antioxidants.

 - Sparkling water with a splash of fruit.